ModUDuke/Causal-Inference-Introduction/chapter3.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:85efc26bc3
 ## Homerun Ad Campaign III - Merging in New Variables
-Let's now determine if the treatment effect of the Hammer's ad-campaign could be confounded by the temperature or rank of the team.
-To do this, we will need to merge in this data with data.frame `Baseball`:
+Let's now determine if the treatment effect of the Hammer's ad campaign could be confounded by the temperature or rank of the team.
+To do this, we will need to merge in this data with dataframe `Baseball`:

 *** =instructions
 - 1) Print dataframe `dfMonth` to the console.